stanfordjournalism/padj-code/docs/python/vscode_projects.md

 **Name the file, making sure it ends with the `.ipynb` extension.**

+### Select the kernel

-Open the newly created Jupyter notebook and perform the following steps:
+Open the newly created Jupyter notebook and perform the following steps to link the notebook to the version of Python (and  `ipykernel`) you installed earlier with `uv`.

 - Go to the upper right corner
 - Click `Select kernel`